stefan-b-jakobsson/x16-edit/README.md

 .A100D STA $9F60
 .A1010 RTS

-To run this from basic, symply type SYS $1000 at the BASIC prompt.
+To run this from BASIC, symply type SYS $1000.

-A short explanation of the program. $9F60 is the ROM select.
-The initial value is at the beginning stored on the stack, and then we switch to ROM bank 7 where X16Edit is stored.
+A short explanation of the startup program. $9F60 is the ROM select.
+The original value is first stored on the stack, and then we switch to ROM bank 7 where X16Edit is stored.
 Thereafter it calls the subroutine at $C000, which is the start of ROM and the entry point of the editor.
 When exiting from the editor we return to $100C, which reads the initial ROM bank from stack and sets it to that value before returning from the routine.